 D-2-b-v Round 2 [[How many rounds of tuning?]] of tuning using high-throughput experiments done in this project

 We expect an average of ~3M germline variants per genome[53].
 Since they rarely recur at the exact same position, we anticipate a prioritized list of ~8M variants (=40K * 250 genomes, based on the the expected size of the prostate compendium).
 We will select 3000 functional regions of appreciable size that contain highly ranked variants.
-Assuming ~8M variants are distributed evenly across the human genome, taking an average element size of kb, the number of variants per element will be ~.
+Assuming ~8M variants are distributed evenly across the human genome, taking an average element size of 1kb [[ANS2SKL: This size has to change for STRO-seq – 500 to 1000bp is typical in STARR-Seq]], the number of variants per element will be ~1.
 Variants on the same element are expected to have different functional impacts.
 For each element, we will prioritize at least one of these variants to be of high impact, and the remaining variants to be of a lower impact.
 Specifically, we will have a total of 15K variants in the year 1 and 5000 in the subsequence years (two fifth with a high impact and three fifth with a low impact).
-Subsequent tuning and refinement of the parameters will be based on further experimental characterization of these 15K variants in first year (6K highly prioritized and 9K lowly, respectively).
+Subsequent tuning and refinement of the ReEnAct parameters will be based on further experimental characterization of these 15K variants in first year (6K highly prioritized and 9K lowly, respectively).
 We will validate these variants through functional genomic screens using the [[change cloneseq]] [[SKL:Done]]STRO-seq technology coupled with luciferase reporter assays.
 Overall, this refinement will be accomplished in two rounds, each round per year, as detailed in Aim 3 and the timeline (Fig 6).
 Finally, during the last year of the proposed work, we will perform a careful assessment of our model.
 We will again prioritize our full list of variants and select a final set of 5000 top ranked variants for an unbiased validation.
 This will allow us to construct a precise ROC curve in order to measure the accuracy of our predictions.

 1. Rozowsky, J., et al., PeakSeq enables systematic scoring of ChIP-seq experiments relative to controls.
 Nat Biotechnol, 2009.
 27(1): p.
 66-75.